devdbrandy/devdbrandy/README.md

 ## I'm an aspiring member of The Avengers 😋, Web Enthusiast, and Developer

-- 🔭 I’m currently working on [Tr1pp](https://tr1pp.com)
+- 🔭 I’m currently working on [SHYFT Power Solutions](https://shyftpower.com)
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate with Open Source projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: He/His

 ### Connect with me